HOW TO: Wax your skis and snowboard

 With your metal or plastic scraper begin scraping off any excess wax from your base.
 Make sure to scrape off any wax that may have been applied to your edges.
 After that, give your base a good brush to remove any particles, this will bring out the texture of your freshly waxed skis or snowboard and will make you go faster once you hit the slopes on opening day.

-Lastly, put your bindings back on, mark your calendars and you'll be set for the 2016/17 season.
+Lastly, put your bindings back on, mark your calendars and have some fun out there in the 2020/21 season.

 Did you like this story?
 Share it with your winter-loving friends.